slittorin/home-assistant-setup/README.md

 # Setup for Home Assistant.

+For all changes to Home Assistant configuration files, you usually need to restart:
+-  Goto `Configuration` -> `Settings` -> `Server Controls` and press `Check Configuration`.
+   - The output should state 'Configuration valid'.
+If not, change the recorder config above.
+   - On the same page press `Restart` under `Server management`.
+- Any warnings or errors can be found in the file `/config/home-assistant.log`.

 ## Setup MariaDB

 1. Go to `Configuration` -> `Add-ons, Backups & Supervisor` -> Click on the `Add-on store` at the lower right corner, and install the following add-ons (always set start on boot, watchdog to restart and update automatically):